The grantees focused on five key areas:

 - Involving those with lived experience in planning, implementation, and feedback

-As part of our commitment to embed learning and evaluation into our grant programs, an additional grant to the Institute for Community Health was awarded to measure the outcomes and effectiveness of the four programs.
-The goal of the evaluation is to inform improvements and produce evidence that will allow these programs to become sustainable and scalable solutions for possible implementation across the state.
+As part of our commitment to embed learning and evaluation into our grant programs, an additional grant to the Institute for Community Health was awarded to measure the outcomes and effectiveness of the programs.

-In June 2020, RIZE extended the Saving Lives program for an additional year to support the initiatives at Boston Health Care for the Homeless Program, Brockton Neighborhood Health Center, and Lynn Community Health Center.
-This funding will provide stability for the grantees as they adjust program and service delivery during the COVID-19 pandemic.
-Similarly, the evaluation of this work by the Institute for Community Health has also been extended to continue to measure outcomes and effectiveness and inform program improvements.
+In June 2020, RIZE extended the Saving Lives program for an additional year.
+This funding provided stability for the grantees as they adjusted their program and service delivery during the COVID-19 pandemic.
+Similarly, the evaluation was also extended to continue to measure outcomes, effectiveness, and inform program improvements.